-Since 2015, to minimize the use of water, chemicals, and energy in our production processes, we have been using the solution dyeing technique when dyeing some of our synthetic materials.
+Since 2015, to minimise the use of water, chemicals, and energy in our production processes, we have been using the solution dyeing technique when dyeing some of our synthetic materials.

-The solution dyeing technique involves mixing in colour's pigments at the initial stage of producing the fiber that will become material.
-One major benefit of this dyeing technique is the avoidance of a separate dyeing process; otherwise, the fiber must first be spun and then woven into a fabric which is subsequently dyed.
+The solution dyeing technique involves mixing in colour's pigments at the initial stage of producing the fibre that will become the material.
+One major benefit of this dyeing technique is avoiding a separate dyeing process; otherwise, the fibre must first be spun and then woven into a fabric which is subsequently dyed.
 Every kilogram of solution-dyed material saves between 80 - 120 liters of water compared with traditional methods of dyeing synthetic textiles.
 A fabric that is dyed using the solution dyeing technique is also more resistant to fading caused by sunlight and washing than a fabric dyed in the traditional way.
 This is in line with our vision of offering garments that last for a long time without compromising on quality or performance.

-The limitation of this technique is that it requires high volumes of fabric for each color, as fiber production and dyeing take place in the same step of the process.
-To reach this volume, we use the solution dyeing technique as our primary method of dyeing all lining fabrics.
-To be able to achieve this, we have limited the range of lining colors choices to three colors only.
+Every kilogram of solution-dyed material saves between 80-120 liters of water compared with traditional methods of dyeing synthetic textiles.
+The limitation of this technique is that it requires high volumes of fabric for each colour, as fibre production and dyeing take place in the same step of the process.
+To reach these volumes, we use the solution dyeing technique as our primary method of dyeing all lining fabrics.
+To be able to achieve this, we have limited the range of lining colors choices to three colours only.
 This is a concrete example of prioritizing responsible production over design considerations.